 Investments are measured and carried at fair value.
-The valuation difference between UK GAAP and Solvency II relates to the reclassification of cash at the custodian and short term deposits into Cash and Cash Equivalents and Investments respectively on the Solvency II Balance Sheet.
+The valuation difference between UK GAAP and Solvency II relates to the reclassification of mid market loans into Loans and Mortgages on the Solvency II Balance Sheet.

-2. RECEIVABLES (TRADE, NOT INSURANCE)
+2. Receivables (trade, not insurance)

 The receivables (trade, not insurance balances) relate to prepayments and other receivables which are due within one year, hence the carrying values are taken to approximate fair values under Solvency II.
+Under UK GAAP this line holds coinsurance commission receivables but under Solvency II these are reclassified to reinsurance recoverables.